tagtogorg/tagtog-doc/webeditor.md

     </table>
   </div>
   <div class="one-third-col">
-    {% include message.html message="Text annotation is <strong>flexible</strong>, tagtog supports the annotation of any text span: parts of words, words, sentences, etc. On the top of that you can create annotations overlapping text spans, or load pre-annotated data with these annotations." %}
+    {% include message.html message="Text annotation in tagtog is <strong>flexible</strong>, tagtog supports the annotation of any text span: parts of words, words, sentences, etc. On the top of that you can create annotations overlapping text spans, or load pre-annotated data with these annotations." %}
   </div>
 </div>

 <div class="page-section">
   <div class="two-third-col">
     <h2>Hotkeys map</h2>
-    <p>If you hover the mouse on the icon <kbd>hotkeys</kbd> the list of hotkeys is displayed.</p>
+    <p>If you hover the mouse on the icon <kbd>hotkeys</kbd>, the list of hotkeys is displayed.</p>
     <table style="width:100%">
       <tr>
         <th>Hotkey</th>